Tips to limit your liability as a director

 1. Register at the KVK

-Only when an association (vereniging) is founded with a civil-law notary and registered in the Business Register, directors are not personally liable.
-So, check whether the association was founded with the help of a civil-law notary and is registered in the Business Register.
+Directors are not personally liable only when a vereniging (association) is founded by a civil-law notary and registered in the Business Register.
+So, check whether the vereniging was founded with the help of a civil-law notary and is registered in the Business Register.
 Note that in case of mismanagement, you can always be personally liable.

 2. Read the articles of association

-Read the association's articles of association carefully.
+Read the articles of association of the vereniging carefully.
 An association established by a civil-law notary has articles of association.
 These state who has which authorities, how the board takes decisions, and how board members are accountable.
 Board resolutions that conflict with the articles of association are invalid.
 An invalid decision can have major consequences.

 3. Check the financial statements

-Study the association's financial statements.
-Financial statements show how the association is doing.
+Study the financial statements of the vereniging.
+Financial statements show how the verenigingis doing.
 Is there a shortage or is there enough money to absorb setbacks?
 Look at the financial statements from several years to see how that financial situation came about.

 4. Liability insurance

 Ask whether the association has liability insurance for directors.
-If the association does, check what coverage is provided by the insurance.
+If the association does, check what coverage the insurance offers.
 It is never possible to assess and cover all risks in advance.

 Also ask how long the insurance has been in place and whether the premium has been paid all those years.
 Insurers can issue a statement on this.
 Decisions made by a previous board may negatively affect the current board.